r-bk/cds/README.md

   (allows creation of very compact collection types)
 - `ArrayVec` - an array with vector-like API
 - `ArrayString` - an array with string-like API
+- `format!` - a macro to format a string on stack, without memory allocation (yields an `ArrayString`)

 ## Crate Features